2022 Tasmania SuperSprint

-The 2022 Tasmania SuperSprint (know for commercial purpose as the 2022 NED Whisky Tasmania Supersprint) was a motor racing event held as a part of the 2022 Supercars Championship from Saturday 26 March to Sunday 27 March 2022.
+The 2022 Tasmania SuperSprint (known for commercial purpose as the 2022 NED Whisky Tasmania Supersprint) was a motor racing event held as a part of the 2022 Supercars Championship from Saturday 26 March to Sunday 27 March 2022.
 The event was held at the Symmons Plains Raceway in Launceston, Tasmania.
 It was the second round of the 2022 Supercars Championship and consisted of three races of 106.040 kilometres each.